googleinterns/vm-network-migration/README.md

 * The resource will remain in the same project after the migration.
 * Only handle the external IP preservation, but not internal IP.
 The internal IP will change no matter whether the migration is successful or not.
 * IP preservation action is not reversible even though the migration fails.
 You need to release the external IP manually after the migration.
+* If the resource has an Ephemeral external IP and the rollback happens during the migration, its external IP may change after the rollback.
 ### Specific limitations:
 #### [VM migration.](readme/VM_INSTANCE_README.md)
 #### [Instance group migration.](readme/INSTANCE_GROUP_README.md)